 Gembira Loka Zoo Opening Hours

 Gembira Loka Zoo opens from 9 AM to 3 PM on weekdays.
-While on weekends, it opens early from 8:30 AM to 5.30 PM daily.
+While on weekends, it opens early from 8:30 AM to 5:30 PM daily.
 The zoo also opens on a national holiday.
-Avoid weekend or summer school holiday from June to July.
+Avoid weekend or summer school holidays from June to July.
 It’s the peak month with children and family flooding the site.
 The best time to visit the zoo is early in the morning.

 |Gembira Loka Zoo Opening Hours